emily-gordy/PDO_prediction/README.md

 # PDO_prediction
-Python code for my PDO prediction experiment
+This is the code for the PDO prediction project, [link]